Skip to content

 Memory store memory_retrieval.py ConversationMemoryStore — storage, retrieval, merge

-Embedding function memory_retrieval._HttpxOllamaEF httpx-based Ollama embedding, no ollama package required
+Embedding function memory_retrieval.HttpxOllamaEF httpx-based Ollama embedding, no ollama package required; reused by services/context_index.py for Tier-3

 Retrieval strategy memory_retrieval._retrieve_sync() Always-numpy cosine ranking; HNSW last resort only